By Scott Lawson

 “My wife keeps saying: ‘You don’t have to do this.
 You don’t have to do this.’
 I just say I really want to.
 I need to,” he said.

 “At first, it was incredibly overwhelming,” he said.
-“It was a distraction.
-It was a big distraction, but we’re taking it with a grain of salt now.
-Things have really calmed down now.”
+“It was a big distraction, but ... things have really calmed down now.”

-Unemployment ended for him recently when he began his own business, CMG Home Inspections LLC based out of North Port.
+He recently began his own business, CMG Home Inspections LLC.
 He has two business cards, one traditional and one less-so.
 The second features a screen shot of the hang gliding mishap with words and an arrow pointing to the man hanging by one hand with the words: THAT’S ME.

 Along with the hang gliding, they will have a rail pass, boat cruise on a the local lake, along with a trip up to “Jungfraujoch,” which translates roughly to Top of Europe.